undp/carbon-registry/TOR National Implementation.md

-The following work steps are for the TOR for national implementation of the carbon registry in any country:
+The following work steps are required for the national implementation of the DPG carbon registry in any country.

 - Installation of a Carbon Registry from https://github.com/undp/carbon-registry